OrsanZ/OpenDarkCore/README.md

 opendarkcore --rainbow
 ```

-Additionally, the speed of the rainbow can be specified using `--speed <s>`.
+Additionally, the speed of the rainbow can be specified using `--speed=SPEED`.
 The speed value can be an integer from 1 to 3,
 3 being the fastest and 1 being the slowest.
 The `--speed` argument is also valid for the color shift and color pulse mode.

 ```
-opendarkcore --rainbow --speed 3
+opendarkcore --rainbow --speed=3
 ```

 ##### Color Shift